 It's an old Reader's Digest joke but I think it conveys very well the point the Naaman incident was making, namely that God does indeed answer our prayers but not always, probably rarely, perhaps never in the ways that we have told God to answer our prayers.
-Go ahead and pray and even ask in the ways that you are familiar with, but also be on the lookout for answers that you never expected - no lightning bolts, no earthquakes, just that whatever problem(s) you were facing have now eased, and once again you are reassured that God hears your prayers, answers your prayers, and most of all, continues to care for you.
+But answer them God does!
+So go ahead and pray and even ask in the ways with which you are familiar, but also be on the lookout for answers that you never expected - no lightning bolts, no earthquakes, just that whatever problem(s) you were facing have now eased, and once again you are reassured that God hears your prayers, answers your prayers, and most of all, continues to care for you.
 Pray, and then listen and watch.